golanlevin/BloggieUnwarpProcessing/README.md

 1. Install Processing from [here](https://processing.org/).
 2. Launch Processing; install the "Video Library for Processing 4" by going *Sketch -> Import Library -> Add Library...*
-3. Make sure that this sketch folder is called "BloggieUnwarpProcessing".
+3. Download this project by clicking on the green "Code" button in the upper right of Github, and selecting "Download ZIP".
+After unzipping the bundle, make sure that this sketch folder is called "BloggieUnwarpProcessing".
 Processing will complain if the main BloggieUnwarpProcessing.pde file is in a folder with a different name.
 4. Make sure your Bloggie video opens in Quicktime.
 Put your Bloggie video in the "data" folder of this sketch.
 5. Edit the "settings.txt" file so that INPUT_WIDTH, INPUT_HEIGHT, and INPUT_FRAME_RATE match the properties of your Bloggie video.
 6. Click Play (Command-R) to run this sketch; your video should play.